ArsenijsDanilko/Adsorbase/README.md

 ## 🌗 Dark Mode

-Don't like singing your eyeballs when working late?
+Don't like singing your eyeballs when working late ?
 Click the dark mode button in the top right to switch themes.
 The UI and graph visuals will adapt accordingly.

 ---